Human Rights Program

 Participate in Study Abroad

 You can witness human rights promotion and protection at work through the faculty-led Global Awareness program or any relevant college-approved study-abroad program.
-Contact the Office of International Education for a list of all international programs with a human rights focus.
+Contact the Office of Global Learning for a list of all international programs with a human rights focus.

 How will this program help me when I graduate?